WPManageNinja/wp-payment-form/readme.txt

 With built-in submission management system, you can see the total view of your submissions, which payments are failed and which are completed.
 You can filter by status and form.

 In individual submission page, you can see the complete data, order items as payment table, payment, and activity.
 You can also change the payment status easily.
 The submissions can have their own notes too.

-== Use as a Contact Form ==
-You can use **Stripe Payments Processing - WPPayForm Plugin** as a contact form.
-With the built-in form builder, you can create any type of form and use as a contact/Subscription form.

 == Event Registration Form with Built-in Payment Processing == With **Stripe Payments Processing - WPPayForm Plugin**, You can easily design a form for your next awesome event/webinar and start recieving payments along with the register information.
 You can see the data in your dashboard as well as you can send automatted emails to your register or yourself.